ShathaCodes/CheikhBooksAPI/README.md

 # development watch
 $ npm run start:dev

-# if you're using the application for the first time, you've to seed the database
+# if you're using the application for the first time, you've got to seed the database
 $ npm run seed:db
 ```